How to Use Todoist Tutorial (The Ultimate Review for 2020)

 This rule can be applied to any industry or business.
 For example, 80% of revenue is generated by 20% of the salespeople; 80% of complaints come from only 20% of customers; and 80% of highway traffic is funneled through 20% of the roads.

-My point here is that no matter what tasks and obligations you need to do weekly, there will always be a handful that produce extraordinary results.
+My point here is that no matter what tasks and obligations you need to do weekly, there will always be a handful that produces extraordinary results.
 A few strategies will work well, while everything else will be a waste of your time.

 You can apply this to your to-do list by only structuring your schedule where you focus on just the actions that generate a significant result and proactively ignore almost everything else.